Brannen signs contract extension with NKU

 Brannen signed a four year contract extension Thursday that keep him as the head coach of the Norse through the 2020-2021 season.

-The contract will also give him a salary of $300,000 a year according to Bryan McEldowney.
+The contract will also give him a salary of $300,000 a year according to Bryan McEldowney, the assistant athletic director for media services.
 His contract also includes bonuses for his postseason performances and the academic success of his team.

 “It has been our goal from day one to build a championship-caliber program comprised of first class people on the court, in the classroom and in the community,” Brannen said in a statement.
 “My family and I look forward to continuing that process in our hometown.”